gabimatatov17/Dinovate/models/sample-data/README.md

-# MongoDB Docker Restore Procedure
+# MongoDB Docker Load Data Procedure

 This guide provides step-by-step instructions to load the sample data to  mongodb container.